Brilliant Disguise: History

 The song's quiet power builds slowly.
 The sound is scaled back from the typical E Street Band sound.
 The singer struggles to do things right, but it doesn't help.
 He can't trust either himself or his wife.
 Both he and his wife continue to play their roles – he of a "faithful man", she of a "loving woman", but the singer is nonetheless wracked with self-doubt.
-A key line towards the end of the song—"I wanna know if it's you I don't trust/Because I damn sure don't trust myself"—sums up the emotions that resonate throughout the song, and indeed the entire second side of the Tunnel of Love album.
+A key line towards the end of the song — "I wanna know if it's you I don't trust / Because I damn sure don't trust myself" — sums up the emotions that resonate throughout the song, and indeed the entire second side of the Tunnel of Love album.
 Cash Box called it "a pleasing sampling of pop/rock."

-Springsteen himself wrote about the song "after '85 I'd had enough and turned inward to write about men, women and love, things that have previously been on the periphery of my work."
+Springsteen stated "after '85 I'd had enough and turned inward to write about men, women and love, things that have previously been on the periphery of my work."

 The song was later released on the compilation album The Essential Bruce Springsteen.

-"Brilliant Disguise" has been ranked as the No. 1192 best song of all time, as well as the No. 27 song of 1987 and the #214 song of the 1980s, in an aggregation of critics' lists at acclaimedmusic.net.
-The song has also been listed as one of the all-time great songs in Toby Creswell's "1001 songs" and as one of the 7500 most important songs from 1944 through 2000 by Bruce Pollock.
-It was also ranked as the No. 6 single of 1987 by the Village Voice and the No. 51 single of 1987 by the New Musical Express.
+"Brilliant Disguise" has been listed as one of the all-time great songs in Toby Creswell's "1001 songs" and as one of the 7500 most important songs from 1944 through 2000 by Bruce Pollock.
+It was ranked as the No. 6 single of 1987 by the Village Voice and the No. 51 single of 1987 by the New Musical Express.